Cerro Castor in Ushuaia, Tierra del Fuego

 Should you rent a car?

-Useful if you want to combine the national park and various viewpoints with skiing.
+Useful if you'll combine the national park with skiing.
 Skip if you'll only ski and eat in the city.

 Skill suitability

-Cold microclimate means snow stays drier than further north.
+Cold microclimate keeps the snow drier than further north.
 Tree runs are reliable on storm days.

 Family suitability